-- The Planning Commission granted Woodland Permit approval, Stormwater Management Plan approval and Preliminary Site Plan approval, subject to conditions on March 22, 2006. - The Planning Commission granted revised Woodland Permit approval on July 12, 2006. - The applicant submitted plans addressing the comments in the review letters and the Planning Commission conditions.
-The Final Site Plan was approved by the Plan Review Center on June 26, 2006. - Stamping Sets were submitted and received final approval on September 19, 2006. - One Final Site Plan extension was granted on September 26, 2007.
+- The Planning Commission granted Woodland Permit approval.
+Stormwater Management Plan approval and Preliminary Site Plan approval, subject to conditions on March 22, 2006. - The Planning Commission granted revised Woodland Permit approval on July 12, 2006. - The applicant submitted plans addressing the comments in the review letters and the Planning Commission conditions.
+The Final Site Plan was approved by the Plan Review Center on June 26, 2006. - Stamping Sets were submitted and received final approval on September 19, 2006. - One Final Site Plan extension was granted on September 26, 2007. - A second Final Site Plan extension was granted on September 10, 2008.

-The applicant has now requested a second extension of the Final Site Plan approval.
+The applicant has now requested a third and final extension of the Final Site Plan approval.
 The Zoning Ordinance allows for up to three one-year extensions of Preliminary and Final Site Plan approval.
-As previously noted, one Final Site Plan extension has already been granted.
+As previously noted, two Final Site Plan extensions have already been granted.

 The Community Development Department is not aware of any changes to the ordinances, or surrounding land uses, which would affect the approval of the requested extension for one year.
-Approval of the extension of the second Final Site Plan approval is recommended.
+Approval of the extension of the third Final Site Plan approval is recommended.

 Please refer to the attached letter, which requests the extension of the Final Site Plan approval.
 Also attached are minutes from pertinent Planning Commission meetings, and a reduced copy of the approved Final Site Plan.
-LETTER FROM APPLICANT REQUESTING EXTENSION